 Put down deadlines into a planner.
 Even if these are little seminar deadlines each week and alongside these deadlines write how long approximately you think it will take to achieve.
 Work backwards in your planner and write down when you need to start.
 Leave a gap of time after where you can step away from the work for a little while before doing one final proofread and edit.
 Or if it’s an exam, write down healthy study goals.

-Finally, I would suggest to make a time table.
+Finally, I would suggest making a time table.
 A time table that is unique to you, will help to create a balanced life at university.
 Block out social time, time for you, work and study time.
 It can be flexible.
 In fact, please don’t adhere to it too strictly, if a friend calls up and wants to go to the cinema or pub and your deadline isn’t imminent then go- you only live once.
 But next time you have a social block, lessen it and do what you were meant to.

 Things can be switched about.
 But by making a loose timetable, you can at least see how much time you should roughly be spending on each part of your life.
 It’s all about a positive calm balance.